kiennt2/wordpress-docker/README.md

 3. Docker Build

    You should use the `amd64.Dockerfile` to build the image for `webserver`.
-You should build the image on local machine: then push it to a Docker registry (like Docker Hub or AWS ECR) and pull it on the AWS instance.
+You should build the image on your local machine, then push it to a Docker registry (like Docker Hub or AWS ECR) and pull it on the AWS instance.

    Update the `docker-compose.yml` file to use the image from the registry, like this.